madewithlove/htaccess-cli-github-action/README.md

 You can also run this on multiple urls when using the multiple branch

-We assume here that the url-list.yml file is committed in the root of the repository, you can also add it in the pipeline itself, which you can see in <https://github.com/madewithlove/htaccess-cli-github-action/blob/master/.github/workflows/test-action.yml#L36>
+We assume here that the url-list file is committed in the repository, you can also add it in the pipeline itself, which you can see in <https://github.com/madewithlove/htaccess-cli-github-action/blob/master/.github/workflows/test-action.yml#L36>

 ```yaml